LED High Bay Lighting

 Warehouse Lighitng

-When considering high bay fixtures, there are a couple important factors that should be considered.
+When choosing high bay fixtures for your lighting project, there are a couple important factors to consider.

 First off, all high bay lights must be installed at a minimum of 50 feet.
-High bay lights have a narrow beam angle, and if installed at lower heights, will create a spotlight effect and deeper shadows.
+Most high bay lights have narrow beam angles, and if installed at lower heights, will create a spotlight effect that leaves shadows in between fixtures.

-Secondly, if you are converting your high bay lights from Metal Halide to LED, you need to consider that LED wattage is not the same as HID wattage and will need to look for the correct wattage equivalent.
+Secondly, if you are converting your high bay lights from metal halide to LED, you will need to look for the correct wattage equivalent.
 For example, a 175W HID light is equivalent to a LED 60W light.
+This means that LEDs create the same brightness of light while using less energy to do so.

 UFO vs Pendant High Bay Lights